piskvorky/gensim/docs/_sources/tut2.txt

 If you feel you could contribute (by testing, providing use-cases or even, gasp!, code), please `let me know <mailto:radimrehurek@seznam.cz>`_.

+Continue on to the next tutorial on :doc:`tut2`.

 ------